Lazyjimpressions/ourvidz/docs/05-APIS/OPENROUTER_API.md

 ---

-**Note**: This integration provides robust alternatives for chat functionality and expands the platform's model variety.
-The OpenRouter API offers access to high-quality chat models as alternatives to the Chat worker.
+**Note**: This integration provides unrestricted NSFW roleplay capabilities with no content filtering.
+The OpenRouter API offers access to the most advanced uncensored models, with the Venice Dolphin Mistral 24B being the primary choice for unrestricted roleplay scenarios.
+All models are optimized for NSFW content generation without safety restrictions.